onchainapps/manufacturing/README.md

   If for some reason you're getting Auth Errors or no account on either solution and you can't remember your passwords.
 You can use the WIPE db solution,   keep in mind this will also wipe any wallet information you had on the device.
 However you can easily recover your wallets with your seed phrase and     all the data will resync from the Cardano Blockchain (FUCK YEAH DECENTRALIZATION)!!!

   Next step is to setup your printer wallet with one of two options, generate a new one or recover from seed phrase.
-Either option you chose you will       need to have your Space Printer device connected to your printer via USB and make sure it has a serial connection.
+Either option you chose you will       need to have your Manufacturing Box device connected to your printer via USB and make sure it has a serial connection.

   Once your wallet is setup you will need to make sure it's funded with enough ADA to complete registration transactions if it's a new wallet and to pick   up new print jobs or complete current ones.
 </blockquote>